-What goes around comes around, as Chris Rogers was handed over his Baggy Green as a replacement for the injured Matthew Hayden ahead of the Perth Test against India in 2007-2008 where he failed to impress much.
-A double hundred against Surrey, playing for Middlesex, forced the Australian selectors to go one step back in their selection policies and include the veteran in the 2013 Ashes squad in England where even before the series had begun, he was guaranteed the opening slot along with Shane Watson by coach Darren Lehmann.
+Chris Rogers was finally handed over his Baggy Green as a replacement to the injured Matthew Hayden ahead of the Perth Test against India in 2007-2008 where he failed to impress.
+A double hundred against Surrey, playing for Middlesex, forced the Australian selectors to go one step back in their selection policies and include the veteran in the 2013 Ashes squad in England.
+Even before the series had begun, he was guaranteed the opening slot along with Shane Watson by coach Darren Lehmann.
 After a gap of more than five years between his first Test and his second, Rogers shelved all doubts hovering over him by providing solid starts to the otherwise struggling Aussie side, also scoring his maiden Test ton in Chester-le-Street during the second wind his career deservingly received.

 - Australia Vs India at W.A.C.A.
 Ground, Perth - Western Australia - Jan 16, 2008

 - Australia Vs South Africa at Newlands, Cape Town - Mar 01, 2014